citusdata/citus_docs/performance/scaling_data_ingestion.rst

     BEGIN
       SELECT shardid, count(*) OVER () INTO shard_id, num_small_shards
       FROM pg_dist_shard JOIN pg_dist_shard_placement USING (shardid)
-      WHERE logicalrelid = table_id AND shardlength < 1024*1024*1024
+      WHERE logicalrelid = 'events'::regclass AND shardlength < 1024*1024*1024
       GROUP BY shardid ORDER BY RANDOM() ASC;

       IF num_small_shards IS NULL OR num_small_shards < 20 THEN
-        SELECT master_create_empty_shard(table_id::text) INTO shard_id;
+        SELECT master_create_empty_shard('events') INTO shard_id;
       END IF;

       RETURN shard_id;
     END;
     $function$;

-A drawback of this approach is that shards may span longer time periods, which means that queries for a specific time period may involve shards that contain a lot of data outside of that period.
+A drawback of ingesting into many shards concurrently is that shards may span longer time ranges, which means that queries for a specific time period may involve shards that contain a lot of data outside of that period.

 In addition to copying into temporary staging tables, it is also possible to set up tables on the workers which can continuously take INSERTs.
 In that case, the data has to be periodically moved into a staging table and then appended, but this requires more advanced scripting.

 Pre-processing Data in Citus
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$